 Although not yet popular, lab-grown meat is fast becoming a real alternative to its farm-grown counterpart as billionaire entrepreneurs and industry heavyweights invest into start-ups from across the nascent field of “cellular agriculture”.
-Produced via induced pluripotent stem cells (iPSCs) derived from cows, pigs, fish, or sheep, the emerging clean meat industry has the potential to transform the global food market and create a new trillion dollar industry in the process.
+Produced via stem cells derived from cows, pigs, fish, or sheep, the emerging clean meat industry has the potential to transform the global food market and create a new trillion dollar industry in the process.

 The cultured meat industry has several powerful backers, including Bill Gates, Richard Branson.
 These businessmen threw their weight, and $17 million, behind a small U.S. company that is using stem cells from animals to produce novel meat products.

 Specifically, Gates and Branson joined with Tyson Foods, DFJ, Atomico, and Cargill to invest in the Silicon Valley start-up Memphis Meats.
 The company produces beef, chicken, and duck directly from animal stem cells gown in the lab.
 The start-up company rose to fame when it produced the world’s first lab-grown meatballs made by cultivating cow muscle tissue within a sterile environment.

 Other start-ups in the field are Netherlands-based MosaMeat, Brooklyn-based Modern Meadow, Tel Aviv-based SuperMeat, New York-based Finless Foods, and the Dutch company Meatable, to name a few market leaders.
 In 2017, China signed a $300 million deal to buy lab grown meat produced in Israel in a deal that signaled its desire to jump on the “clean meat” bandwagon.